The Pasadena Police Department offers a Fee Paying Inmate Worker program for qualified men and women who have been sentenced to serve time in jail.

 How do I apply?

-Contact the Pasadena Police Department at (626) 744-6415 to request a Fee Paying Inmate Worker application.
+Contact the Pasadena Police Department at (626) 744-4616 to request a Fee Paying Inmate Worker application.
 We’ll send the application either by mail or fax within 24 hours of your request.
 Complete the application, return it with your Court Commitment Order and a current TB test by mail or fax.
 If your application meets our qualifying criteria, you will be contacted and we’ll schedule a start date to serve your sentence.
+Must have a COVID vaccine, along with 1 booster shot, negative PCR COVID test within 48 hours of checkin.

 Click below for the "Inmate Worker Application" form.
 Please note this form must be either mailed, faxed or brought in.
 At this time we do not accept emailed forms.